EventStore/EventStore-Client-NodeJS/README.md

 This is the repository for the NodeJS client for EventStoreDB 20+ and uses gRPC as the communication protocol.

+Note: This client is currently under active development and further API changes are expected.
+Feedback is very welcome.

 ## Installation

 ```shell script